Kredeum/onchain-ai-extension/extension/packages/hardhat/README.md

 ```
 then call it with `yarn ai <TASK> <OPTIONS>`

-## OpenAI
+## OpenAI 🧠

 A specific `system prompt` is used for each OpenAI request, you can view it inside the javascript code run by `Chainlink DON` : [packages/hardhat/chainlink/source/onChainAI.js](chainlink/source/onChainAI.js)

-## Security
+## Security 🛡️
-In order to never store your secrets and private keys in plain text on your hard disk, this extension use `Chainlink env-enc` module to encrypt your secrets before storing them.
+In order to never store your secrets and private keys in plain text on your hard disk ("hi @PatrickAlphaC"), this extension use `Chainlink env-enc` module to encrypt your secrets before storing them.

 In order to setup `env-enc`, in hardhat directory first define a password with `yarn env-enc set-pw` then input your secrets with `yarn env-enc set`